PX4/PX4-user_guide/en/flight_controller/ocpoc_zynq.md

   * For Aerotenna's default ubuntu-armhf root file system:
     ```
-    make posix_ocpoc_ubuntu
+    make aerotenna_ocpoc_ubuntu
     ```
   * For Petalinux:
     ```
     make posix_ocpoc_cross
     ```

 See the user hub page [PX4 on OcPoC Zynq Mini](https://aerotenna.readme.io/docs/px4-setup) for full step-by-step instructions for first time setup of PX4 on OcPoC-Zynq.
 Note: At the present time PX4 firmware must be built from source as no pre-built binaries for OcPoC-Zynq are supplied through QGroundControl.